imdivinspirited/GoxSocial/README.md

-# TourviaHPT - Tourism and Social Media Platform
+# GoX Social - Tourism and Social Media Platform

-TourviaHPT is a high-performance, secure, and scalable tourism and social media website that combines travel features with social networking capabilities.
+GoX Social is a high-performance, secure, and scalable tourism and social media website that combines travel features with social networking capabilities.
 It allows users to explore destinations, share experiences, and book travel services.

 ## Features